Migrating from DSL1

 .view()

-Similarly, process outputs can be consumed by multiple consumers automatically, which makes workflow scripts much easier to read and write.
+Similarly, in DSL2, process outputs can be consumed by multiple consumers automatically, which makes workflow scripts much easier to read and write.

 Modules

-In DSL1, the entire Nextflow pipeline must be defined in a single file (e.g. main.nf
+In DSL1, the entire Nextflow pipeline must be defined in a single file.
+For example, main.nf

-).
-This restriction becomes quite cumbersome as a pipeline becomes larger, and it hinders the sharing and reuse of pipeline components.
+.
+This restriction becomes cumbersome as a pipeline grows and hinders the sharing and reuse of pipeline components.

 DSL2 introduces the concept of “module scripts” (or “modules” for short), which are Nextflow scripts that can be “included” by other scripts.
-While modules are not essential to migrating to DSL2, nor are they mandatory in DSL2 by any means, modules can help you organize a large pipeline into multiple smaller files, and take advantage of modules created by others.
-Check out the Modules to get started.
+While modules are not essential to migrating to DSL2, nor are they mandatory in DSL2, modules can help you organize a large pipeline into multiple smaller files and take advantage of modules created by others.
+See Modules to learn more about modules.

 Note

 DSL2 scripts cannot exceed 64 KB in size.
-Large DSL1 scripts may need to be split into modules to avoid this limit.
+Split large DSL1 scripts into modules to avoid this limit.

 Deprecations